Broome County Safety Perceptions: A Sociodemographic Analysis

 )

-#explanation: Creating a new variable (GENDER 01) recodes existing gender variables to include Female = 0 and Male = 1 allowing MLR to interpet gender as a numeric predictor.
+#explanation: Creating a new variable (GENDER 01) recodes existing gender variables to include Woman = 0 and Man = 1 allowing MLR to interpet gender as a numeric predictor.
 Other gender selections (Nonbinary, genderfluid, genderqueer (2)) were removed from the dataset for the purpose of the binary predictor and only being selected for by a single particpant in surveying.

 #source: https://fripublichealth.quarto.pub/zerosum/